Power priors for replication studies: Connection to hierarchical modeling of replication studies

 with $\mbox{IG}(\cdot \given q, r)$ the density function of the inverse gamma distribution.
 The limiting Bayes factor is therefore

 so it correctly goes to zero/infinity when the effect sizes $\theta_r$ and $\theta_o$ are equivalent/different.
-To understand why the test with $\tau^2 \given \h{\text{d}} \sim \mbox{IG}(q,r)$ is consistent, but the original test with $\alpha \given \h{\text{d}} \sim \Be(1, y)$ is not, one can transform the consistent test on $\tau^2$ to the corresponding test on $\alpha$.
+To understand why the test with $\h{\text{d}} \colon \tau^2 \sim \mbox{IG}(q,r)$ is consistent, but the original test with \mbox{$\h{\text{d}} \colon \alpha \sim \Be(1, y)$} is not, one can transform the consistent test on $\tau^2$ to the corresponding test on $\alpha$.
 The inverse gamma prior for $\tau^2$ implies a prior for $\alpha$ with density

 The Bayes factor contrasting $\h{\text{c}}\colon \alpha = 1$ versus $\h{\text{d}}\colon \alpha < 1$ with prior~\eqref{eq:igalpha} assigned to $\alpha$ under $\h{\text{d}}$ will thus produce a consistent test.
-Importantly, the prior~\eqref{eq:igalpha} depends on the variance of the original effect estimate $\sigma^2_o$, so that original studies with different variances will result in different priors on $\alpha$, even when the parameters $s$ and $t$ from the prior stay the same.
-The prior thus ``unscales'' $\alpha$ from the original variance $\sigma^2_o$, thereby leading to a consistent test for study compatibility and resolving the undesirable property of the beta prior.
+The prior is shown in Figure~\ref{fig:priorconsistent} for different parameters $q$ and $r$ and original standard errors $\sigma_{o}$.
+We see that the prior depends on the standard error of the original effect estimate $\sigma_o$, the smaller $\sigma_{o}$ the more the prior is shifted towards zero.
+For example, the standard error $\sigma_{o} = 0.05$ from the ``Labels'' experiment leads to priors that are almost indistinguishable from a point mass at $\alpha = 0$.
+The prior thus ``unscales'' $\alpha$ from the original standard error $\sigma_o$, thereby leading to a consistent test for study compatibility and resolving the inconsistency property of the beta prior.